Table of Contents

 How much do braces for adults cost?
 This is by far the most common question that orthodontists receive and an important one that all patients want to know.
 It falls along the lines of “how much is a purse?” or “how much will it be to fix my car?”
 There are many factors to consider when it comes to the price of orthodontic treatment.

-Braces aren’t just for kids anymore as they are very popular for adults, too.
+Braces aren’t just for kids anymore; they are also very popular for adults.
 And while you may have never pictured yourself with a “metal mouth” as an adult, it is becoming more common for adults to get braces—and they’re not always the metal type either.
 Nearly 1 million Americans over 18 years of age visit an orthodontist and have orthodontic treatment, so you definitely won’t be alone.

 Reasons Adults Get Braces

 Unfortunately, not everyone is able to treat the problems when they’re young.
 Because of that, those problems have remained or have worsened.
 These problems could include:

 With so many American adults getting braces, you have to wonder why they didn’t get them as a kid.
 Why now?
 There are a couple of reasons why adults get braces (one of which may be why you’re considering them):

 - Overbites, under-bites or cross-bites

 - Incorrect jaw position or jaw joint disorder